I am an

 Journal Papers and Conference Papers

-- “Revealing the structural flow in dynamical networks”, submitted (with P. Flandrin, T. Venturini, E. Fleury, P. Jensen)
+- “Revealing the structural flow in dynamical networks” (with P. Flandrin, T. Venturini, E. Fleury, P. Jensen) arXiv

-- IC2S2, International Conference on Computational Social Science, Gesis, Leibniz Institute for the Social Sciences, Cologne, Germany, “A Mesoscale Description of Networks' Dynamics Through Continuous Partitioning” (with P. Jensen, E. Fleury, M. Karsai)
+- IC2S2 2017, International Conference on Computational Social Science, “A Mesoscale Description of Networks' Dynamics Through Continuous Partitioning” (with P. Jensen, E. Fleury, M. Karsai)

 - ICSP2017, International Conference on Synthetic Populations, IMT Lucca, Italy, “A Simple Model of Coevolution for Macroscopic and Microscopic Levels” (with S. de Nigris)